cossacklabs/hermes-core/README.md

 sudo yum install libhermes-core
 ```

 That's all!
 Hermes-core is ready to use.
-The easiest way is to follow one of the tutorials provided below.
+The easiest way is to follow one of the tutorials provided above.

 ## Building from source